 It is telling that in the same 2003 SBC interview, Don said essentially the same thing about Manenti: “The salespeople from the different plate suppliers were the best teachers for me in the industry….I always looked at an interview with a salesman as an education….I felt I took more from the conversation than they took from me.”

 He was just as vocal about individual companies as he was about the association.
 “Don was never shy about giving anyone who asked for his opinion his honest and best answer,” said Arquilla.
-“It didn’t matter who it was, he simply felt it was his obligation to let others learn from his mistakes and experiences.”
+“It didn’t matter who it was; he simply felt it was his obligation to let others learn from his mistakes and experiences.”

 Testing & Engineering

-Black recalled one time when he wanted to test a series of plates for a floor truss application.
+Black recalled when he wanted to test a series of plates for a floor truss application.
 He had Don build the trusses in Arizona and ship them to him.
 “I had three professional engineers and a 100-ft test rack all set up when Don arrived with the trusses,” said Black.
-When they started loading up the first floor truss, it was clear the joints weren’t making it.
+When they started loading up the first-floor truss, it was clear the joints weren’t making it.
 “Don understood why it didn’t work, and he shut down the test before they broke the trusses.
 He was able to, in his head, work through plate sizes to find the strength he needed.”

 He wanted everyone to benefit from the advancements occurring in the structural components industry, and he knew more could be accomplished by working together rather than apart.
-Herring pointed out, “Don and I didn’t always see eye to eye, but his convictions could convince you that it was the right way to go, because he had unselfish motivations.”
+Herring pointed out, “Don and I didn’t always see eye to eye, but his convictions could convince you that it was the right way to go because he had unselfish motivations.”